What is 4K upscaling and how does it improve football?

-The more expensive the TV, the better it is at upscaling – as a general rule of thumb.
-Reviewers say premium Sony and Samsung TVs have excellent upscaling.
+Generally speaking, the more expensive the TV is, the better it is at upscaling.
+Reviewers say premium Sony and Samsung TVs have superb upscaling.

 Why does it work best with high-definition content?

-This gap means there’s more screen space to fill when watching HD content on a 4K TV.
-Upscaling takes that HD image and makes it bigger.
-You’ll enjoy the best results with upscaling when watching HD channels or Blu-rays on your 4K UHD TV.
+The gap means there’s more screen space to fill when watching HD content on a 4K TV.
+Upscaling takes that HD image and makes it bigger and better.

-Programmes broadcast in standard definition (SD) are lower resolution than HD – 720p compared with 1080p.
+Programmes broadcast in SD are lower resolution than HD – 720p compared with 1080p.
 Because HD has more pixels than SD, there’s less work for the upscaling engine to do.

 So when you’re watching BBC One HD, ITV HD and any of the Sky HD channels, you’ll get a better picture with your 4K TV.

-This also counts the same for watching regular Blu-ray, though new Ultra HD Blu-ray has now launched with proper 4K discs.
+The same can be said for watching regular Blu-ray, although new Ultra HD Blu-ray has now launched with proper 4K discs.